-- Seek out and incorporate the feedback of communities with an interest in your project during the design phase; not after it's done.
-Let diverse inputs make your project stronger; - Respect and collaborate with the communications professionals on your team.
-Just as you have spent your life strengthening your technical expertise, communicators have studied how to engage people and open pathways for meaningful dialogue that will address intellectual and emotional interests; and - Make sustainability principles a cornerstone of your work.
+- Seek out and incorporate the feedback of people with an interest in your project during the design phase; not after it's done.
+Let diverse inputs make your project stronger; - Invite and respect many diverse views.
+Work with the communications professionals on your team to help with this.
+Just as you have spent your life strengthening your technical expertise, communicators have studied how to engage people and open pathways for meaningful dialogue both in physical spaces and through digital channels; and - Make sustainability principles a cornerstone of your work.
+This is the easiest way to ensure you won't create a new problem as you solve an existing one.

-As engineers, you have the power to change the world.
-When you allow others to share your power, what you achieve together can be limitless.
+As engineers, you have the power to be a positive force for change in the world.
+When you allow others to share in that, what you achieve together can be limitless.